DSS Defense Attorney

-Nathan Sheldon is an experienced family law and criminal defense attorney.
+Nathan Sheldon is an experienced family law and criminal defense attorney with a long history of working in DSS law.
+That is the right combination of experience for this type of legal advice.
 He understands what actions DSS can take and knows how to defend those accused of child neglect or child abuse.

 Defending Against DSS Investigations

-Hiring an attorney is an important step in protecting your rights and understanding what is going to happen once you are being investigated by South Carolina DSS’s Child Protection Services.
+Hiring a DSS investigations lawyer is an important step in protecting your rights and understanding what is going to happen once you are being investigated by South Carolina DSS’s Child Protection Services.
 DSS investigations are handled in family court, not criminal court.
 Court actions in DSS cases are there to protect the health and well being of children.
-So family court judges look at evidence differently from criminal courts, so DSS does not have to prove that abuse or neglect happened.
+Family court judges look at evidence differently from criminal courts, so DSS does not have to prove that abuse or neglect happened.
 They only need to convince the judge that there is more evidence it happened than that it did not happen.

 Access to Information

-Nathan Sheldon will have access to the DSS case file, which will provide more specifics of what you are accused of doing.
+Nathan Sheldon will have access to the Department of Social Services case file, which will provide more specifics of what you are accused of doing.
 Using this information, you can work with him to provide information and other evidence to build a defense.

 When DSS is involved, there will be paperwork they may want signed.
 You should not sign anything that you do not understand.
 Instead, Nathan Sheldon will be able to explain what these documents mean and provide advise on whether to sign them or how to fill them out.